 Being injured at work can cause life-changing injuries, financial devastation, and lasting emotional and psychological issues.
-This is why it is so important to find an experienced attorney to help you navigate the long legal road ahead of you if you or a loved one has been the victim of a workplace injury or death.
+This is why it is so important to find an experienced injury attorney to help you navigate the long legal road ahead of you if you or a loved one has been the victim of a workplace injury or death.

 In Ohio, the good news is that statistics show we are below the national average when it comes to non-fatal workplace illness and injury.
 Ohio employers reported 91,000 non-fatal workplace injuries and illnesses in 2019.
 Too many Ohioans still get hurt or ill on the job every year.